kylegullo48/Starting-Out/README.md

 - rename and remove
 <br></br>

-The Classes and objects file builds some simple object oriented programming procedures
+The Classes and objects uses some of the procedures and definitions learned so far to build simple object oriented programming procedures.